michaelnordmeyer/jekyll-theme-emojification/README.md

   - Single-column
   - Single-author
   - No visible authors, categories, or tags on posts or pages
-  - No header or footer
+  - No header, footer, or menu
   - No pagination for the home page to effectively be the archive and allow for searching all titles in-browser
 - Posts
 - Pages
-- Category pages
+- Fancy category pages (also on GitHub Pages, where additional plugins are not allowed)
 - A styled redirection page, which will be used by the optional plugin [Jekyll Redirect From](https://github.com/jekyll/jekyll-redirect-from)
-- Built-in feed and sitemap creation (no dependency to jekyll-feed and jekyll-sitemap)
+- Built-in feed and sitemap creation with styling (no dependency to jekyll-feed and jekyll-sitemap)
 - Theme-color matching favicons
+- Optional colorful index pages
 - Header images
-- Optional excerpts in feed, SEO tags, category and home pages
+- Optional excerpts in feed, SEO tags, and on category and home pages
 - Content warnings for embedded videos
 - Hidden semantic info for embedding and SEO like Open Graph, JSON-LD, and inline Microdata.
 No need for the `jekyll-seo-tag` plugin
 - Minimal build and load times